jennifermorin/IntrotoDigitalRhetoricsSyllabusCollab/introtodigitalrhetoricssyllabus.md

 **Digital Culture (Re)Design Project:** Due Week 12

-ECreate your own digital argument that considers the rhetorical principles we’ve discussed this semester.
+Create your own digital argument that considers the rhetorical principles we’ve discussed this semester.
 The format is flexible: it can be “born digital”, narrated on a blog, an extension of your work in one of the earlier projects, or another approved approach.

 **Final Portfolio and Reflection:** Due Week 15